phoebeyueh/203_discrepancy_in_voting_process/README.md

 ## 👩‍🎓 About
-I completed this final project as part of the Introduction to Statistics class at UC Berkeley alongside my peers Eliot Arntz, Brandon Law, and Rina Palta.
+I completed this project as part of the Introduction to Statistics class at UC Berkeley alongside my peers Eliot Arntz, Brandon Law, and Rina Palta.
 I want to express my gratitude for their valuable contributions to the project!

 ## 🇺🇸 Introduction